serphirru/-black-n-white-.-.-/README.md

 # -black-n-white-.-.-
-ꕀ  hello , i’m axe or night !! just letting stuff so ya guys can know a lil more abt me ;;
+ꕀ  hello , i’m axe or night !! just letting stuff so ya guys can know a lil more abt me ;; ♰ i have bpd, parcial amnesia, autism n tdah.

+♰ dni 9 - 14 unless close friends. i don’t wanna have problems

+♰ please don’t flirt w me (even if it’s joking) i feel uncomfy w it.

+♰ don’t do sxl jokes or comments around me pls

+♰ dnc or take inspo in my skins, you can do a better job

+♰ i’m fine w cuddles or hugs

+♰ look closely my DNI in my name, sometimes i just want to int w friends oe partner!

+♰i speak spanish, french, russian and eng

+♰i like drawing, it’s one of my hobby’s

+♰i’m afraid of int first, if you want to int pla do it first